atrapashka/LocalMusicApp/README.md

 - You can change tracks with help of native Control Center
 - It's my first app where I worked with music in Swift
 - Planning to add: CoreData, language localization, Equalizer, Favourite Songs and etc.
-- Planning to improve: code, animations, UI/UX, GCD & Memory management
+- Planning to improve: code, animations, update UI, GCD & Memory management

 <h1 align="center">
   Technology stack 💻